How to Pack for a Backpacking Trip - A Packing List & Expert Advice

 The seven LNT principles are essential.
 Know these principles and constantly ask how you may eliminate or minimize your impact on the land while backpacking.
 Packing out all trash starts with mindfully bringing as little waste and packaging as possible.
 Before you spend the night either at an established, dispersed or backcountry campsite, familiarize yourself with all campsite regulations, like food storage and using the bathroom.
 Finally, and possibly most importantly, know your wilderness area’s current fire restrictions and properly put out every fire you start.
 These are constantly changing, so we recommend checking just before you leave for your trip.

-Checklist for a weekend backpacking trip:
+Checklist for a Weekend Backpacking Trip:

 Pack and storage